kelvinthh/ig-dm-reels-autodownload/README.md

 # Instagram DM Reels Auto-downloader (DM Reel Bot/Downloader)

 This script monitors Instagram direct messages and downloads reels shared via direct messages every 30 to 60 minutes into a `download` folder.
-It uses the [instagrapi](https://github.com/adw0rd/instagrapi) library to access and interact with the instagrapi.
+It uses the [instagrapi](https://github.com/adw0rd/instagrapi) library to access and interact with Instagram.

 ⚠️ Warning ⚠️